IvanGav/JurassicChess/README.md

-# Jurassic Chess
+# Chess

+### v1

+Variants:
+- Normal Chess - Boring old chess.
+Go play on lichess if that's what you're playing.
-Jurassic chess variant.
-Don't expect it to be good, it's quite *prehistoric*.
+- Jurassic Chess - Don't expect it to be good, it's quite *prehistoric*.

+Feel free to submit any bugs, I'd appreciate.
+I plan to work on it a bit more.
+BUG_REPORT.md will additionally contain all bug records.

 Written in Typescript (ts).
 To compile ts files, you can use `./mk.bash`.
 Generated Javascript (js) files will be put into the home directory, together with "index.html".